cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 the party that ran the KEM to generate `zz` and `enc`.
 If the `psk` and `pskID` arguments are provided, then the recipient is assured that the sender held the PSK.
-If the `pkSm` argument is provided, then the recipient is assumed that the sender held the corresponding private key (assuming that `zz` and `enc` were generated using the AuthEncap / AuthDecap methods; see below).
+If the `pkSm` argument is provided, then the recipient is assured that the sender held the corresponding private key (assuming that `zz` and `enc` were generated using the AuthEncap / AuthDecap methods; see below).